hasura/graphql-engine/ref/hasura-microservices/notify/api.rst

 Request
 ^^^^^^^

-An example request would look like:
+An example request to send an SMS to +91-9876543210 would look like:

 .. code-block:: http